iamsumit24/flask-devops-ci-demo/README.md

-# 🚀 Vaibhavi Flask DevOps Project
+# 🚀  Flask DevOps Project

 This project is a basic **Flask web app** created for DevOps learning.
 It includes: